nikp1307/NLP_Task_6_B_Legal_Named_Entities_Extraction/README.md

 ![alt text](https://github.com/nikp1307/NLP_Task_6_B_Legal_Named_Entities_Extraction/blob/main/Preamble_test.png)]

 ## Steps to run the project
-1. Clone the git project
+1. Clone the git project.
 2. GPU is required for the execution.
 Use an executor which has a GPU which can be used.
 Some of the sites are Kaggle, Google Collab, etc.
 3. Upload the dataset for training and test data.
 (The SemEval Training data is available [here](https://storage.googleapis.com/indianlegalbert/OPEN_SOURCED_FILES/NER/NER_TRAIN.zip) and Dev data is available [here](https://storage.googleapis.com/indianlegalbert/OPEN_SOURCED_FILES/NER/NER_DEV.zip).)
 4. Upload the config file.